skibish/webconf15-docker-in-da-house/README.md

 `$ cat /etc/*-release`

 Good.
-I wil exit it, and let's do the same for centos:
+I will exit it, and let's do the same for centos:

 `$ docker run --rm -it centos bash` - Get inside centos